abourdon/powerapi-akka/README.md

 ### Sensors

 To compute the energy spent by a process through its hardware resource utilization, PowerAPI cutting computation in two parts:
-1. Monitor hardware resource process utilization ;
+1. Monitor hardware resource process utilization;
 2. Compute the energy implies by the hardware resource process utilization.

 Sensors is thus a set of `Sensor`, responsible of the monitoring of hardware resource process utilization.
 Thus, you have a CPU `Sensor`, a memory `Sensor`, a disk `Sensor` and so on.